The Maldives benefits from their location near the Equator, which offers stable temperatures throughout the year and protection from cyclones.

 With a distance of 800 km from North to South and the Equator crossing the country, the weather conditions will vary according to your location in the archipelago.

 It is usually advised to to choose the so-called "dry" season, from October / November until April.
-September is in theory (and in theory only) a little less "risky" than June / July / August monsoon but can still be (very) rainy.
+September is in theory (and in theory only) a little less "risky" than June / July / August months when the rainy monsoon can still be (very) active to very active.
 It sometimes goes on until October.

 Predicting the weather in the Maldives is like forecasting the weather in Europe or in NYC in the summer ( yes, Maldives climate is also changing ).

 The best idea is not to rely too much on general weather information generally published on the web or in travel brochures.
 A nasty surprise could wait for you, even in Maldives...